gnirmal1/cs-f363-tetris/README.md

 Section1
-title = "My Custom Tetris" # Sets the title of the game window height = 15 # Sets the height of the game board width = 10 # Sets the width of the game board default_cursor = (2, 5) # Sets the initial position of the falling piece (row, column) left_key = "a" # Sets the key for moving the piece left
+title = "My Custom Tetris" # Sets the title of the game window height = 15 # Sets the height of the game board theme = 'hecker' # sets the theme(background colour, foreground colour, font) Choose from the list of theme's provided in themes.py width = 10 # Sets the width of the game board default_cursor = (2, 5) # Sets the initial position of the falling piece (row, column) left_key = "a" # Sets the key for moving the piece left